tier4/caret_doc/docs/design/processing_trace_data/records_service.md

 | 3.0             | ... | 2.1           |
 | ...             | ... | ...           |

-The start_timestamp column contains the system time at the starting point.
+The start timestamp column contains the system time at the starting point.
-The end_timestamp column contains the system time at the end point.
+The end timestamp column contains the system time at the end point.
 Both columns indicate the system time, and if there is no corresponding value for start, the value is NaN.

-For the intermediate columns, the time at the intermediate point between start and end is represented.
+For the intermediate columns, the time at the intermediate point between starting point and end one is represented.

 This table representation can be used for various measurement targets such as callbacks, nodes, and paths.

 The rows of the table are visualized as lines in a message flow diagram.

-This section describes the process o
-The class that reads TraceData is the Records object.
+The above table is stored by `Records` object.

 - [Records](./records.md)

-The following are processing using Records object.
+The followings are processing using Records object.

 - [Period](./records_service.md#period)
 - [Frequency](./records_service.md#frequency)